Carlos Correa Player Props: Twins vs. Blue Jays

-The Minnesota Twins, including Carlos Correa (batting .237 in his past 10 games, with two doubles, a home run, four walks and an RBI), battle starter Trevor Richards and the Toronto Blue Jays at Rogers Centre, Saturday at 3:07 PM ET.
+The Minnesota Twins and Carlos Correa, who went 1-for-5 with a home run and four RBI last time in action, battle Kevin Gausman and the Toronto Blue Jays at Rogers Centre, Sunday at 1:37 PM ET.

-In his last game he had a one-hit showing (1-for-3) against the Blue Jays.
+He racked up four RBI (going 1-for-5 with a home run) in his last game against the Blue Jays.

 Carlos Correa Game Info & Props vs. the Blue Jays